Number of Covid-19 patients in England jumps to highest level for two months

 The latest figures show all regions are recording a steady rise in patients, with three regions back to levels last seen in late July.

-South-west England currently has 1,003 patients who have tested positive for Covid-19, not far below its peak during the BA.4/BA.5 wave of 1,229.
+South-west England currently has 1,003 patients who have tested positive for coronavirus, not far below its peak during the BA.4/BA.5 wave of 1,229.

 South-east England has 1,553 patients, compared with its summer peak of 1,985, while eastern England has 1,064, compared with a summer peak of 1,432.